hzi-bifo/epitope-prediction/README.md

     -m : Machine-learning model trained on the training set as a pickle file.
 Use __general__ for general predictions(default) and __viral__ for viral predictions

 ## Input
   The program takes a protein sequence as input.
 The input file should be in **FASTA** file format and should only use the 20 aa codes.
-Please put the input file in the _input_ folder.
+Please put the input file in the _input_ folder or enter the full path of the inputfile.
 Please take a look in the _input_ folder to see an example of input fasta      file: ```example.fasta```

 ## Output
 The output file is created in the _output_ folder with the outputname provided.
 It is a txt file with two columns.
 First column is the amino acid sequences of the predicted peptides and second column is the predicted probability score for the likelihood of that peptide being an epitope.